j-faria/kima/paper/paper.md

-Because **kima** uses the Diffusive Nested Sampling algorithm, the evidence values are still accurate when the likelihood function contains phase changes which would make other algorithms (such as thermodynamic integration) unreliable.
+Because **kima** uses the Diffusive Nested Sampling algorithm, the evidence values are still accurate when the likelihood function contains phase changes which would make other algorithms
+(such as thermodynamic integration) unreliable [@Skilling2006].
 <!--  -->

 Moreover, **kima** can use a GP with a quasi-periodic kernel